Philippus/sbt-dotenv/README.md

 ```
 That's it - as soon as you start using sbt the environment is prepared.

+Note that the group id has changed from `au.com.onegeek` to `nl.gn0s1s`.

 ### Apple Silicon (M1 chips)

 When on Apple Silicon (M1 chips), make sure to use sbt 1.6.0 or higher.